 A District voter must request in advance an application for an absentee ballot.
-The voter must complete the application and state the reason he or she will not be able to appear in person on the day of the District election/vote for which the absentee ballot is requested.
+The voter must complete the application and state the reason they will not be able to appear in person on the day of the District election/vote for which the absentee ballot is requested.
 The application must be received by the District Clerk no earlier than the thirtieth day before the election/vote.
-The application must be received by the District Clerk at least seven days before the election/vote if the ballot is to be mailed to the voter or the day before the election/vote if the applicant or his or her agent delivers the application to the District Clerk in person.
+The application must be received by the District Clerk at least seven days before the election/vote if the ballot is to be mailed to the voter or the day before the election/vote if the application to the District Clerk in person.

-A qualified District voter is eligible to vote by absentee ballot if he or she will be:
+A qualified District voter is eligible to vote by absentee ballot if they will be:

-- a) Absent from the county of his or her residence; - b) Unable to appear at the polling place because of illness or physical disability, or duties related to the primary care of one or more individuals who are ill or physically disabled, or because he or she will be or is a patient in a hospital; - c) An inmate or patient of a veteran's administration hospital; or - d) Absent from his or her voting residence because he or she is detained in jail awaiting action by a grand jury or awaiting trial, or confined in jail or prison after a conviction for an offense other than a felony, provided that he or she is qualified to vote in the election district of his or her residence.
+- a) Absent from the county of their residence; - b) Unable to appear at the polling place because of illness or physical disability, or duties related to the primary care of one or more individuals who are ill or physically disabled, or because they will be or is a patient in a hospital; - c) An inmate or patient of a veteran's administration hospital; or - d) Absent from their voting residence because they are detained in jail awaiting action by a grand jury or awaiting trial, or confined in jail or prison after a conviction for an offense other than a felony, provided that they are qualified to vote in the election district of their residence.

-Statements on the application for absentee ballot must be signed and dated by the voter.
+Statements on the application for an absentee ballot must be signed and dated by the voter.

-A voter's absentee ballot must reach the Office of the District Clerk not later than 5 p.m. on the day of the election/vote in order that his or her vote may be canvassed.
+A voter's absentee ballot must reach the Office of the District Clerk not later than 5 p.m. on the day of the election/vote in order that their vote may be canvassed.